 Another key factor issue in data communication for VLSI architectures is interconnection architectures.
 It is vital to have depth understanding of the intermodule communication pattern to design efficient interconnect architecture, with higher bandwidth and consume less power [3].
 However, flexibility and efficiency in interconnect architecture is inter related factors [3], for instance the global bus provides higher flexibility but lower efficiency, whereas the dedicated data link with full adaptation to specific algorithm provides the highest efficiency but without flexibility.

-In the following sections, key consideration of VLSI architectures design for real-time video processing are provided.
+In the following sections, programmable approaches including the design and examples are provided.